damast93/blog/_posts/2021-01-31-invisible-strength.markdown

 # Give me the Strength to Rename Things

 Let's develop these ideas in Haskell.
-We can represent atoms by mere numbers, wrapped in their own type
+We can start by representing atoms by mere numbers, wrapped in their own type

 ```haskell
 {-#LANGUAGE GADTs, ExistentialQuantification, StandaloneDeriving, FlexibleInstances #-}